ingratexr/quaint/README.md

 CUT TO:
 ```

-The quaint pipeline was originally created to reformat messy text into proper (fountain) screenplay format but the same process (with a much simpler linting prompt) works for general text.
-Quaint also lets you use your own linting prompt if you have some special use case.
+The textaur pipeline was originally created to reformat messy text into proper (fountain) screenplay format but the same process (with a much simpler linting prompt) works for general text.
+Textaur also lets you use your own linting prompt if you have some special use case.

 # Installation
 ```
-pip install quaint
+pip install textaur
 ```

 ## OpenAI API Key
-quaint requires an OpenAI API key to use the LLM to lint text.
+textaur requires an OpenAI API key to use the LLM to lint text.
 (Text extraction will work without it.)
 Set the key in your environment:

 ```
 OPENAI_API_KEY="very secret key"
 ```

 ## Optional Dependencies
-If you want to use optical character recognition to extract text from pdfs, quaint requires binaries for ```tesseract``` and ```poppler``` to be installed on your system.
-These binaries are not included in quaint itself and you'll need to install them separately:
+If you want to use optical character recognition to extract text from pdfs, textaur requires binaries for ```tesseract``` and ```poppler``` to be installed on your system.
+These binaries are not included in textaur itself and you'll need to install them separately:

 ```
 # macOS